Thank you for joining us at the youth event We are Unstoppable, on October 24, 2021.

 - and act together in real time to show how very unstoppable we youth are.

-We will begin from a place of gratitude for the gifts of mother earth, then hear from several experienced, trailblazing young activists in Canada and the Global South who have partnered with KAIROS along the way.
-This is an incredible way to mark KAIROS’ 20th anniversary by discovering the issues these young activists are most passionate about and learning how we can all make a difference, in big and small ways, right now and as we look ahead into the future.
+We began from a place of gratitude for the gifts of mother earth, then heard from several experienced, trailblazing young activists in Canada and the Global South who have partnered with KAIROS along the way.
+This was an incredible way to mark KAIROS’ 20th anniversary.

 Meeting the moment: Living with purpose and preparing for the call